 - Less anxiety.
 Similarly, senior socialization reduces levels of anxiety as well.

 - Greater self-esteem.
 Socialization helps seniors maintain their self-esteem and sense of worth.

 Just as importantly, socialization can provide a tremendous boost to a senior’s cognitive health as well.
 Positive social interactions on a consistent basis help keep seniors stimulated, mentally sharp and intellectually engaged.
-The improvements in these cognitive areas can help prevent general cognitive decline, including memory loss, Alzheimer’s disease and other forms of dementia.
+The improvements in these cognitive areas can help prevent general cognitive decline.
 When these social interactions include exercise groups, the benefits of both are increased significantly.